RoboticsJogja/WRO2021FE/README.md

 #### 3. MG90S Servo Motor
 <img src="https://user-images.githubusercontent.com/94065614/141336083-a77e4f03-306c-475d-a0b8-13fcf00e07fe.jpg" width="300">
 The MG90S is a lightweight micro servo motor with metal gear and comes with high output power.
 This servo motor serves as a steering mechanism as it controls the vehicle's front wheel's angle.
+The servo motor is attached to an ackerman steering geometrical mechanism which will aid the vehicle in turning.

 #### 4. HC-SR04 Ultrasonic Sensors
 <img src="https://user-images.githubusercontent.com/94065614/141336295-342c3063-1fbc-446c-a660-c61c362168b5.jpg" width="300">